 When conducted by individual grantmakers, ED can be an inefficient, redundant, and costly process for both the grantmaker and the NGO it is trying to help.

 Since the law does not allow grantmakers to share EDs or the information used to make the determination with other grantmakers, each grantmaker must make its own ED pursuant to standards it has independently established.
 Yet, there are no agreed-upon standards or processes for collecting or evaluating data.
-At present, the ED process is governed by a ruling known as Revenue Procedure 92-94, issued by the IRS in 1992.
-While this ruling is quite specific in certain areas, it is ambiguous in others.
-As a result, grantmakers have varying interpretations of how to comply with the IRS's requirements.

 In the absence of standardization, NGOs are often asked to provide significantly different information from one grantmaker's ED process to the next, adding an extra burden.
 Additionally, language and time zone differences often increase the difficulty of obtaining the information needed to evaluate the NGO.

-How will NGOsource improve the ED process?
+How does NGOsource improve the ED process?

 Through its partners around the world, NGOsource significantly minimizes the language and time zone differences that hamper the ED process.